Peter-Moller/sp-server-report/README.md

 ### Examples

-Example 1:
-_(Please note that the columns are sortable)_
+Example 1.
+A web page with the report of the entire domain:

 ![examples of inspect_all_clients](example_of_inspect_all_backup-report.png)

-Example 2:
+Example 2.
+A web page reporting a single node:

 ![examples of a single client](example_of_backup-report_one_client.png)

-Example 3:
+Example 3.
+The error report page:

 ![example of an error report](example_of_error-report.png)